-*Updated November 14th, 2025
+*Updated May 13th, 2025

 This decision has financial and practical consequences.
 It affects how much money you’ll receive, whether you still owe money on a car loan or lease, and how quickly you’ll need to secure a new car or another vehicle.
-It also raises questions about how insurance companies calculate the value of your totaled vehicle, what your rights are in the insurance claim process, and what happens next once your car has been totaled in an accident.
+It also raises questions about how insurance companies calculate the value of your totaled vehicle, what your rights are in the insurance claim and claim process, and what happens next once your car has been totaled in an auto accident.

 Understanding how total loss claims work—step by step—puts you in a stronger position to negotiate, minimize out-of-pocket expenses, and make informed choices about the next steps to take.
 This guide walks you through what to expect, how to respond, and what to do if the insurance company’s payout doesn’t meet your needs.